Ramgree/sysmod2020/team/Lecture_0809_tasks.md

 8. Player 1 plays CJ and states that the next card played must be of diamonds suit.
 Player 2 wanted to play C10, but will now have to play a card of the diamonds suit.
 Player 2 plays DJ.

+### Task 1.6.2.6

+**Examples**:

+- The user wishes to take out 5€ and the ATM dispenses it.
+- The user wishes to take out 5€ and the ATM declines the request since the user does not have enough money on account.
+- The user wishes to see bank balance and the ATM shows it.
+- The user wishes to see bank balance but the ATM does not show it because an incorrect PIN number was entered.
+Mary realises that she has forgotten her PIN and does not try again.
+- The user wishes to deposit 5€ and the ATM accepts the money.
+- The user wishes to deposit 5 USD and the ATM rejects it because only euros are  accepted.
+- The user forgets the card inside the ATM after using it and the machine starts beeping.
+- The user wishes to make a pre-defined payment and the payment is processed.

+### Task 1.6.3.6

+I define the following steps which are shared among many scenarios and refer to the user as Mary:

+- (1): Mary enters their card to the ATM.
+- (2a): Mary enters the correct PIN on the ATM keyboard.
+- (2b): Mary enters an incorrect PIN on the ATM keyboard.
+- (3): Mary clicks on "Finish"
+- (4): The ATM returns the card.
+- (5): Mary takes the card.

+**Scenarios**:

+- The user wishes to take out 5€ and the ATM dispenses it.
+	- (1)
+	- (2a)
+	- Mary clicks on "Withdraw", then enters "5" on the keyboard and clicks on "OK"
+	- The ATM checks that Mary has more than 5€ on her account, then dispenses a 5€ note.
+	- Mary takes the money and puts it in her pocket.
+	- (3)
+	- (4)
+	- (5)
+- The user wishes to take out 5€ and the ATM declines the request since the user does not have enough money on account.
+	- (1)
+	- (2a)
+	- Mary clicks on "Withdraw", then enters "5" on the keyboard and clicks on "OK"
+	- The ATM checks that Mary has less than 5€ on her account and shows a corresponding message.
+	- (3)
+	- (4)
+	- (5)
+- The user wishes to see bank balance and the ATM shows it.
+	- (1)
+	- (2a)
+	- Mary clicks on "Balance"
+	- The ATM shows Mary's current balance on the screen.
+	- (3)
+	- (4)
+	- (5)
+- The user wishes to see bank balance but the ATM does not show it because an incorrect PIN number was entered.
+Mary realises that she has forgotten her PIN and does not try again.
+	- (1)
+	- (2b)
+	- Mary clicks on "Balance"
+	- The ATM shows a message that an incorrect PIN was entered.
+	- (3)
+	- (4)
+	- (5)
+- The user wishes to deposit 5€ and the ATM accepts the money.
+	- (1)
+	- (2a)
+	- Mary clicks on "Deposit"
+	- The ATM shows instructions on the screen and the deposit container is opened
+	- Mary places a 5€ note in the container
+	- After a few seconds the container closes, the ATM counts the money and shows the amount on the screen.
+	- (3)
+	- (4)
+	- (5)
+- The user wishes to deposit 5 USD and the ATM rejects it because only euros are  accepted.
+	- (1)
+	- (2a)
+	- Mary clicks on "Deposit"
+	- The ATM shows instructions and opens the deposit container
+	- Mary places a 5 USD note in the container
+	- After a few seconds the container closes, the ATM counts the money and shows a message saying that no eligible bank notes were found.
+The container opens.
+	- Mary takes back the 5 USD note.
+	- (3)
+	- (4)
+	- (5)
+- The user forgets the card inside the ATM after using it and the machine starts beeping.
+	- (1)
+	- (2a)
+	- Mary clicks on "Balance"
+	- The ATM shows Mary's current balance on the screen.
+	- (3)
+	- (4)
+	- Mary walks away, leaving the card inside.
+	- The ATM starts to beep after a few seconds to indicate a card was left in the card-reader.
+- The user wishes to make a pre-defined payment and the payment is processed.
+	- (1)
+	- (2a)
+	- Mary clicks on "Payments"
+	- The ATM shows a list of pre-defined payments on the screen.
+	- Mary clicks on the payment for her ISP.
+	- The ATM shows details of the payment on the screen.
+	- Mary clicks on "Proceed"
+	- The ATM processes the payment.
+	- (3)
+	- (4)
+	- (5)